sarbosarcar/Clipd/README.md

 3. **Create a New Branch**: Work on your feature or bug fix in a separate branch.
 4. **Submit a Pull Request**: Propose your changes for review.

-For detailed guidelines, please refer to our [Contributing Guide](CONTRIBUTING.md).

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.